-1. Karez shareholders are invariably male.
+^{1.} Karez shareholders are invariably male.

 Tubewell installation in the highlands of Balochistan was not just motivated by the positive reason of promoting 'modern' irrigation technologies but also by the perceived inefficiency of the karez irrigation.
 Kemper et. al. (1979) was one of the earlier donor funded studies on karez irrigation, identifying the twenty-four-hour flow of water in a karez as wasteful and something which an arid region like Balochistan could ill afford.
 Kahlown and Hamilton (1994) identify high seepage losses and seasonal variations in water levels as additional problems with karez irrigation.
-The focus on such problems with karez irrigation in official policy.
+The focus on such problems with karez irrigation was an additional motivating factor for the initial promotion of tubewell irrigation in official policy.
 It is to the micro-scale experience and perceived consequences of the transition from karez to tubewell irrigation that we now turn.